-- Dress neatly, smartly and wear comfortable closed in shoes. - Avoid wearing dark glasses. - Be prepared for wet weather, hot weather or cold weather. - Ladies do not wear flowing clothes that will blow in the dogs face, very short skirts or jeans. - Do not wear lots of jewellery especially heavy necklaces or bracelets. - Gentlemen please use tie pins or a tie clip. - Be prepared to wear a suitable hat and sunscreen if necessary.
+- Dress neatly, smartly and wear comfortable closed in shoes. - Sunglasses.
+It is now acceptable to wear sunglasses while judging.
+However if your sunglasses alter colour of objects, it may be necessary to check the coat colours of exhibits. - Be prepared for wet weather, hot weather or cold weather. - Ladies do not wear flowing clothes that will blow in the dogs face, very short skirts or ieans. - Do not wear lots of jewellery especially heavy necklaces or bracelets. - Gentlemen please use tie pins or a tie clip. - Be prepared to wear a suitable hat and sunscreen if necessary.